Network resilience: Tipping points in ecological networks

-\textit{\textbf{Self-organised patchiness in the arid ecosystem.}} In an ecosystem, different attracting states can not only exist across different time scales \cite{rietkerk1997alternate, scheffer2001catastrophic, scheffer2003catastrophic}, but also coexist at the same time across different spatial scales, which is usually related to self-organised patchiness and the resource concentration mechanisms involved \cite{rietkerk2004self}.
-The most prominent example is the arid ecosystem \cite{klausmeier1999regular}, where the self-organised patchiness differs in scale and shape, such as gaps, labyrinths, rings and spots, as shown in Fig. \ref{AridEcosystem}.
-This patchiness is a result of positive feedback between plant growth and availability of water.
-A higher vegetation density allows for higher water infiltration into the soil and lower soil evaporation, which could stabilize the vegetation-state.
-Once the vegetation disappears, bare soil is too hostile for recolonisation \cite{rietkerk1997alternate, lejeune2004vegetation}.
-Thus the present state of the vegetation is not only determined by soil-water distributions, but also depends on biomass–water feedbacks that is determined by its history states \cite{rietkerk2004self, getzin2016discovery}.
-More importantly, the vegetation states on some spatial locations may shift abruptly into a bare state, if rainfall decreases beyond a threshold, which contributes to a more homogeneous bare state in the arid ecosystem.
-However, on the other side, increased rainfall may not recover the spotted vegetation state, since the concentration of soil water under vegetated patches already disappeared.
-Similar patchiness across different spatial locations and the catastrophic shifts have been observed in nutrient-poor Savanna ecosystems \cite{lejeune2002localized, callaway2002positive, bruno2003inclusion} and Peatland ecosystems \cite{rietkerk2004putative}.
-In addition to the decreasing rainfall, overgrazing by cattle can also cause catastrophic shifts from a spotted vegetation state into a decertified ecosystem state \cite{rietkerk2002self, ludwig1996landscape}.
-Adequate grazing management and patchy crop production to conserve resources in marginally arable lands may help to optimize productivity, thereby preventing such catastrophic shifts \cite{rietkerk2004self}.
+\textit{\textbf{Self-organized patchiness in the arid ecosystem.}} In an ecosystem, different attracting states can not only exist across different time scales \cite{rietkerk1997alternate, scheffer2001catastrophic, scheffer2003catastrophic} but can also coexist at the same time across different spatial scales; the latter is usually related to self-organized patchiness and the resource concentration mechanisms involved \cite{rietkerk2004self}.
+The most prominent example is the arid ecosystem \cite{klausmeier1999regular}, in which the self-organized patches differ in scale and shape and appear as gaps, labyrinths, rings and spots, as shown in Fig. \ref{AridEcosystem}.
+This patchiness is a result of positive feedback between plant growth and the availability of water.
+A higher vegetation density allows for greater water infiltration into the soil and results in lower soil evaporation, and these effects may stabilize the vegetation state.
+Once the vegetation disappears, the bare soil is hostile to recolonization \cite{rietkerk1997alternate}.
+Thus, the present state of vegetation in the system is determined not only by the soil-water distribution but also by biomass water feedback'' that is determined by the system's historical states \cite{rietkerk2004self}.
+More importantly, the vegetation state at some spatial locations may shift abruptly to a bare state if rainfall decreases beyond a threshold, which contributes to a more homogeneous bare state in arid ecosystems.
+However, increased rainfall may not result in recovery of the spotted vegetation state since the soil water under vegetated patches has already disappeared.
+Similar patchiness across different spatial locations and catastrophic shifts have been observed in nutrient-poor savanna ecosystems \cite{lejeune2002localized} and in peatland ecosystems \cite{rietkerk2004putative}.
+In addition to decreasing rainfall, overgrazing by cattle can also cause catastrophic shifts of a system from a spotted vegetation state to a decertified ecosystem state \cite{ludwig1996landscape}.
+Adequate grazing management and patchy crop production that conserves resources in marginally arable lands may help optimize productivity, thereby preventing such catastrophic shifts \cite{rietkerk2004self}.